-Keep in mind that, for certain payment methods, it’s normal for your payment to take 1-3 business days to appear on the SSC.
+Keep in mind that, for certain payment methods, it’s normal for your payment to take 1-3 business days to appear on the SSC and UBC will honour the date of payment.
 Again, if you leave some buffer time, this will save you from worrying about not seeing the amount applied in your SSC right away!

 Pro tip: Remember that financial institutions work only on business days, so the time lag doesn’t include weekends.

 As a student, it’s easy to call everything we have to pay ‘tuition’.
 In actuality, tuition, student fees, and (if you live in campus housing) residence fees are separate things:

 - Tuition is what is charged for academic courses.

 - Student fees include things common to all students, like the AMS membership fee and student society fee.

 - Residence fees include housing and meal plan fees.

 Tuition and student fees will appear as 1 line item—referenced as your “2022W September Instalment”—in the Financial Summary section of your SSC (see the sample screenshot below).
 Click on the line item and you can see the specific breakdown.
 Residence fees will appear as its own line item as well.

 If you're paying through the SSC, you don’t have to worry about paying your residence fees separately from your 2022W September Instalment, as the online portal will apply your payment accordingly.